-According to the Civil and Commercial Code, a mortgage is an in rem right of guarantee.
+According to the Code, a mortgage is an in rem right of guarantee.
 The mortgage connected to the affected real estate property continues in the possession of the owner of the property.
 If the owner does not comply with the obligations of the mortgage, the creditor will have the faculties of persecution and preference to collect the credit guaranteed.
 The maximum term of existence of a mortgage is 35 years, and it can be renewed as many times as needed.

-The trust is also regulated in the Civil and Commercial Code.
+The trust is also regulated in the Code.
 There is a trust agreement whenever a party (or 'grantor') transfers or undertakes the obligation to transfer the property of certain assets to another person (or 'trustee') who is obliged to manage that property in trust in benefit of another person (or 'beneficiary') who is established in the contract, and to transfer that property in an established period of time or upon the fulfilment of an established condition, to the beneficiary or to another third party.
 The trust is just an agreement and not an entity (as are the 'trusts' in common law terms).
 Trusts are just agreements that create a separated patrimony in the head of the trustee, to be governed as per the rules foreseen in the trust agreement.
 The trust has a maximum term of 30 years after the execution of the trust agreement and can be renewed as many times as needed.
-As a guarantee, a trust is more practical than a mortgage, because the terms of its execution may be specifically foreseen in the agreement itself, while the mortgage may just be executed through an auction process.
+As a guarantee, a trust is more practical than a mortgage because the terms of its execution may be specifically foreseen in the agreement itself, while the mortgage may just be executed through an auction process.